mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 In order to take advantage of new CMS feature and fix you have to update your custom CMS to v9.10.0.

-For on-premise Console installations, you have to use the [Helm chart version](https://git.tools.mia-platform.eu/platform/devops/console-helm-chart): 2.2.9.
+For on-premise Console installations, you have to use the [Helm chart version](https://git.tools.mia-platform.eu/platform/devops/console-helm-chart) version `2.2.11`.

 ## v5.10.3 (August 07,2020)